Workers compensation disputes, complaints and unresolved enquiries

 icare’s role in the dispute process

-Dispute Resolution TeamThe icare Dispute Resolution Team, established in early 2018, is responsible for conducting internal reviews of liability and work capacity decisions made by EML (for claims lodged on or after 1 January 2018) and by Allianz (for claims lodged on or after 1 July 2018) when a request for review of a decision is made by the worker or employer.
+Dispute Resolution TeamThe icare Dispute Resolution Team is responsible for conducting internal reviews of liability and work capacity decisions made under icare’s Service Model by EML and Allianz when a request for an insurer review is made by the worker or employer.

-The icare Litigation Team has oversight over significant legal matters on behalf of the Nominal Insurer and manages litigation on behalf of EML (on claims lodged on or after 1 January 2018) and Allianz (for claims lodged on or after 1 July 2018).
+The icare Litigation Team has oversight over significant legal matters on behalf of the Nominal Insurer and is responsible for all litigation on behalf of EML and Allianz on claims managed under icare’s Service Model.

-This team is responsible for developing litigation strategies when a matter proceeds to litigation, assessment of matters for referral to external legal providers and liaison between the legal providers and EML and Allianz, the development of litigation strategies and instructions on matters that proceed to litigation.
+This includes the assessment of matters for referral to external legal providers, liaison between the legal providers and EML and Allianz, the development of litigation strategies and instructions on matters that proceed to litigation.